Cr4sh/openreil/docs/README.md

 <img src="https://dl.dropboxusercontent.com/u/22903093/openreil/cfg_1.png" alt="OpenREIL Python API diagram" width="181" height="266">

-Please note, that generated IR code may have more complicated CFG layout than it's source machine code (because of x86 instructions with REP preffix, for example).
+Please note, that generated IR code may have more complicated CFG layout than it's source machine code (because of x86 instructions with REP prefix, for example).
 Here is IR code for function that consists from `rep movsb` and `ret` instructions:

 ```
 ;